Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 ##### !question

+Submit a gist link below.
+For this submission we'd like you to:
+1. Follow [GitHub's creating gists documentation](https://docs.github.com/en/github/writing-on-github/creating-gists) to create a **Public** gist.
-Create a Hello World Application on [Repl.it](https://repl.it), and submit a link to your submission.
+2. Add a Hello World Application to the gist file
+3. Submit a link to your gist below

 ##### !end-question